liamhowatt34/Distributed-Machine-Status-Monitor-Linux-/README.md

     │   ├── DX.log              # Log file for DX
     │── makefile                # Root Makefile for building all components │── README.md               # Documentation

-Message Queue and Shared Memory Details
+Message Queue and Shared Memory Details:

     Message Queue: Used to communicate between DC and DR.